Analyzing VanEck Vectors Gold Miners ETF's Unusual Options Activity | Benzinga

 Analyzing VanEck Vectors Gold Miners ETF's Unusual Options Activity

-VanEck Vectors Gold Miners ETF (NYSE:GDX) shares experienced unusual options activity on Friday.
-The stock price moved down to $34.87 following the option alert.
+VanEck Vectors Gold Miners ETF (NYSE:GDX) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $35.7 following the option alert.

 - Option Type: SWEEP